 |Adan Garcia-Mecinas - URI 2012||Zina Ogunnaya - URI 2015|

-Did you know that of our URI grads in medical school:
+Did you know that of our URI grads:

-- Admission offers to our URI grads this past year included UCSF, UCLA, UCSD, UCD, UCI, USC, Stanford, Northwestern, Harvard, Washington University, Columbia, Mount Sinai and the University of Washington
+- Admission offers to our URI grads include: UCSF, UCLA, UCSD, UCD, UCI, USC, Stanford, Northwestern, Harvard, Washington University, Columbia, Mount Sinai and the University of Washington